 Salonica

-Here’s what we were told by our Jewish guides – Hella and Elias Matalon, both residents of the city whose families lived there for generations, and whose parents – now in their mid-90’s – remember the events of 1942-3.
-Prior to WWII there were several dozen active synagogues in the city – many of whose names heralded the origins of their founders – Sephardi Jews from France, Italy, Venice, Provence.
-In the 1930s the community decided it needed a Chief Rabbi to represent their interests to the Greek government and society at large – a relatively new need after years of living under the Ottomans.
-They hired a controversial German Rabbi, Tsvi Koretz, who spoke neither Greek nor Ladino.
-It is unclear whether he was a passive collaborator or a hopeless dupe but he followed all Nazi orders to encourage the Jewish population to report to deportation sites and board trains for “relocation away from the war.”
-There were relatively few Germans posted to Northern Greece, and it appears that with some encouragement, many more Jews could have fled to join partisans in the mountains, gone into hiding or escape to Italian controlled southern Greece.
-Alas, they did not.
-Even the Jewish cemetery, dating from 300 BCE, containing 300,000 graves was destroyed and became the grounds of what is today Aristotle University.
+With such a disparate group, the community decided in the 1930s that they needed a chief rabbi to represent their interests to the Greek government and society at large – a relatively new need after years of living under the Ottomans.
+They hired a German rabbi, Tsvi Koretz, who spoke neither Greek nor Ladino not well immersed in the community.
+It is unclear if he was a passive collaborator or a hapless dupe but he followed all Nazi orders to encourage the Jewish population to report to deportation sites to be “relocated away from the war.”
+There were relatively few German soldiers posted to Northern Greece and it appears that with some encouragement many Jews could have disappeared into the mountains, joined partisans, fled to southern Greece occupied by the Italians or gone into hiding.
+Alas they did not, and of the 49,000 sent to Treblinka, only 1500 returned.

 More scenes from Thessaloniki below: